jrodal98/tldrwl/README.md

 - Requires an OpenAI API key
   - Export to env: `export OPENAI_API_KEY="<your api key here>"`
 - Slow
-  - Small articles take ~20 seconds, longer articles and videos take minutes.
-There is probably some optimization to be had.
+  - Small articles take ~20 seconds, longer articles and videos take a few minutes. **Prefer the async API, as that is much faster**.
+There is probably some more optimization to be had.
+  - Can be expensive - by default, this uses the turbo model, which costs $0.002 / 1000 tokens.
+In the future, I may make the model customizable to allow for cheaper models.

 ## General Approach